-Source: ODI and HBF Climate Funds Update as of March 2014
+Source: ODI and HBF Climate Funds Update as of December 2014

 In addition the Congo Basin Forest Fund (CBFF) has also struggled to select projects and disburse agreed funds (PricewaterhouseCoopers et al, 2011).
 Figure 10 highlights CBFF project and finance allocations over time.
 In 2012, the CBFF conceded that 'disbursement procedures are still tricky for some beneficiaries and something needs to be done in order to solve this issue.
 'Norway and the UK have made a number of visits to the CBFF offices to...identify bottlenecks and solutions...to improve the performance of the CBFF portfolio' according to the fund's performance report.
-To date, the CBFF has approved US\$112 and disbursed US\$43 million.
+To date, the CBFF has approved US\$82.24 and disbursed US\$52 million21.
 In general, most projects disburse about 15%, the first year, 50% the second year and at least 90% in the final, third year (African Development Bank 2013).
-Stakeholders have complained that slow disbursements and evaluations have led to a number of projects being put on hold or abandoned altogether (Karsenty, 2012) and are linked to a lack of expertise on forest and climate change issues within the African Development Bank (African Development Bank, 2013).